Judge Leon Halgryn defended his order banning the words “shoot the boer” in the High Court in Johannesburg today.

 Other T-shirts bore the faces of former president FW de Klerk and US President Barack Obama with slogans: “I don’t care a damn” and “Yes, we can kill Afrikaners”.

-Afrikaans singer Sunette Bridges was part of the group, saying she did not believe the lyrics should be legal.
+Afrikaans singer Sunette Bridges was part of the group.

 In March Mpumalanga farmer Willem Harmse successfully applied for an order that the words be banned.
 He and a businessman in the area, Mohammed Vawda, belonged to a group called The Society for the Protection of our Constitution.

-Harmse and Vawda argued about this, which led to Harmse taking it to the South Gauteng High Court.
+Harmse and Vawda argued about this, which led to Harmse taking it to the High Court in Johannesburg.

 Omar said the two had since reconciled, and Vawda agreed the words could be divisive.